freifunk-gluon/gluon/docs/user/site.rst

     Same as `wifi24` but for the 5Ghz radio.

-    Additionally a range of channels that are safe to use outsides on the 5 GHz band can be set up through ``outdoor_chanlist``, which allows for a space-seperated list of channels and channel ranges, seperated by a hyphen.
+    Additionally a range of channels that are safe to use outsides on the 5 GHz band can be set up through ``outdoor_chanlist``, which allows for a space-separated list of channels and channel ranges, separated by a hyphen.
     When set this offers the outdoor mode flag for 5 GHz radios in the config mode which reconfigures the AP to select its channel from outdoor chanlist, while respecting regulatory specifications, and  disables mesh on that radio.